dieterich-lab/ASyH/README.md

 report.generate('report', asyh.model.model_type)
 ```

-you will find a zip archive with all images, the markdow file (if generated the PDF as well), and the synthetic data in a CSV file.
+you will find a zip archive with all images, the markdown file (if generated the PDF as well), and the synthetic data in a CSV file.
 Mind that the above code assumes that the metadata specifies the table name as 'data'.

 ## Metadata format